GoogleCloudPlatform/cluster-health-scanner/README.md

 ```

 > NOTE:
-> Since the list of Jobs & CronJobs can be quite large, you may find it useful
+> Since the list of Jobs can be quite large, you may find it useful
 > to filter the output of the above commands by piping the results with `grep`.
 >
 > For example, the following will get the list of Jobs that have the phrase